return42/sphkerneldoc/linux_src_doc/mm/memcontrol_c.rst

     check if memory consumption is below the normal range

     :param struct mem_cgroup \*root:
-        the highest ancestor to consider
+        the top ancestor of the sub-tree being checked

     :param struct mem_cgroup \*memcg:
         the memory cgroup to check